Hierarchy of organizations, accounts, users, properties, and data streams

 Keep in mind that you can create app streams in only the single Firebase project that is linked to your Analytics property.
 A property cannot include app streams from different Firebase projects.

-If the nature and volume of the data from different areas of your site vary dramatically, for example between marketing pages and the pages users see after signing in, and you want to implement different measurment features in each area, then you can create a separate data stream for each area and use a separate on-page tag for each one.
+If the nature and volume of the data from different areas of your site vary dramatically, for example between marketing pages and the pages users see after signing in, and you want to implement different measurement features in each area, then you can create a separate data stream for each area and use a separate on-page tag for each one.

 If you want to understand how clicks on your marketing site lead to conversions in your app or ecommerce site (attribution), then you do not need a separate web stream for your marketing site.